Marglib/AAUP7/README.md

-# RAUT - Rerrouting Advisor for Urban Traffric #
+# RAUT - Rerouting Advisor for Urban Traffic #

 This project consists of a [Uppaal](http://www.uppaal.org/) model for rerouting vehicles and a [SUMO](https://www.dlr.de/ts/en/desktopdefault.aspx/tabid-9883/16931_read-41000/) simulation of urban traffic to test the rerouting.